rurikid/MeteorProject/README.md

 --------------------------------------------
 **21Apr2018** - rurikid
 ```
-> TeamTimesheets are now fully functional for all required time frames (may need more testing)
+> teamTimesheets are now fully functional for all required time frames (may need more testing)
-> Changed error message on adding timesheet
+> changed error message on adding timesheet
+> fixed an issue with duplicate files
 ```

 **20Apr2018** - msylveus